molander/mqtt2mqtt/README.md

 ## Usage

-Once the app is running open the web browser to <http://localhost:8100.> Here you need to declare the Broker settings, Mqtt clients, the maps and (optionally) the values.
+Once the app is running open the web browser to <http://localhost:8100.> Here you need to declare the Broker settings, mqtt clients, the maps and (optionally) the values.

 ### Broker settings